leitwerk-ag/lssh/install/install-manually.md

 - A bin directory where the lssh python script can be stored, called `$BIN`
 - A place where the lssh directory with the main python code can be stored, called `$LIB`
-- A path for the repository containing host entries, called `$HOSTS`
+- A path for the repository containing host entries, called `$HOST_REPO`
+- A path for the validated host entries, called `$HOSTS`

 ## Installing python code